Surfshark Review: Quick Expert Summary

 Is Surfshark good for torrenting?

 Yes, Surfshark has good P2P support, as it allows torrenting across all of its servers and works with popular torrent clients, such as qBitorrent and Vuze.
-It also has a kill switch, which protects you from data leaks while torrenting, and a no-logs policy to ensure it doesn’t collect your P2P traffic.
+It also has a kill switch, which protects you from data leaks while torrenting, and an audited no-logs policy to ensure it doesn’t collect your P2P traffic.

 Does Surfshark work in China?